Talb057/Disease-Prediction/README.md

-# Rainfall-Prediction
+# Disease-Prediction
-Rainfall Prediction using Machine Learning in Python
+Disease Prediction using Machine Learning in Python